dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 Run the following command to install the Argon One configurations needed to run the fan inside the case:

     curl https://download.argon40.com/argon1.sh | bash

+### Configure UFW Firewall

+To configure a basic firewall for extra security, run:

+1.  `sudo apt install ufw`

+    **Note**: `ufw` default rules allow for all outgoing connections, but block all incoming connections.[^bitcoin_full_node_on_rbp3]

+    [^bitcoin_full_node_on_rbp3]: [https://medium.com/@meeDamian/bitcoin-full-node-on-rbp3-revised-88bb7c8ef1d1](https://medium.com/@meeDamian/bitcoin-full-node-on-rbp3-revised-88bb7c8ef1d1)

+1.  `sudo ufw limit ssh`
+1.  `sudo ufw allow from 192.168.1.0/24 to any port 22`
+1. Allow Dogecoin traffic:

+        # for mainnet …
+        sudo ufw allow 22556 comment "Dogecoin mainnet"

+        # … or, for testnet
+        sudo ufw allow 44556 comment "Dogecoin testnet"

+1.  `sudo ufw enable`

+## Install the Dogecoin Node

+Finally, we can install the software that will run our Dogecoin node.